TheMilkies/Cate/readme.md

 Here are the classes' properties:
 - `String out` is the output file. can only be a string literal.
 Not required (defaults to identifier).
 **Example**: `proj.out = "outs/yay";`
 - `Array files` holds the filenames of the class's sources. it can be set to an array, an array with `recursive()`, or `recursive(/*stuff*/)`.
-Required
+Required.
 **Example**: `proj.files = {"main.cpp", recursive("more/*.cpp")} `
 - `Array libraries|libs` holds the filenames of the class's libraries. it can only be set to an array. libraries can be either local libraries in a folder or libraries in `/usr/lib`.
 Not required.
 **Example**: `proj.libraries = {"SDL2", "lib_out/local_lib.a"}`
 - `Array includes|include_paths` holds the folder names of the class's includes. can only be set to an array.
 **Example**: `proj.includes = {"lib_out/"}`
 - `String flags` is the class's compiler flags. can only be a string.
 Not required.
 **Example**: `proj.flags = "-O2";`
 - `String compiler` is the class's compiler, it can only be a string.
 Required.
 **Example**: `proj.compiler = "g++";`

 ### Class methods
 There is **only one** method currently.
-- `build()`starts the building process, should NOT be called twice.
+- `build()` starts the building process, should NOT be called twice.

 ## Known issues
 These issues are known and will be fixed soon!